SeaSharpe/RequirementAnalysis/UseCases.md

     <td colspan="2">
       2.1 System doesn't return a list of games<br>
       4.1 System doesn't ask if the employee wishes to post the game.<br>
-      6.1 System does not post the game,  message returned to user is: “Game not posted”
+      6.1 System does not create the game, message returned to user is: &ldquo;Game not posted&rdquo;
     </td>
   </tr>
   <tr>